kevinchabreck/paintchat/README.md

 ## Features

--  run server as a single instance or as multiple clustered nodes
+-  run as a single instance or as multiple clustered nodes
 -  consistent, persistant state
 -  dynamically add/remove nodes at any time